ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

-Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that reencode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to let the capsule data accumulate in the data stream.
+Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that reencode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to let the capsule data accumulate in the data stream until they have received a complete DATAGRAM capsule.
 This approach can consume flow control in underlying layers, which might lead to deadlocks if the capsule data exhausts the flow control window.